 Welcome to Xtreme Gymnastics!

-Xtreme Gymnastics is a place where kids are inspired to get fit and learn in an exciting environment.
-Your kids will thrive through a wide variety of programs to develop the strength and self-esteem they need to achieve success.
+We are a place where kids are inspired to get fit and learn in an exciting environment.
+Our wide variety of programs will help your child develop the strength and self-esteem they need to achieve success.

-Xtreme Gymnastics was founded as a means to develop healthy minds, strong bodies, and confidence within children.
+Xtreme Gymnastics was founded out of a love of developing healthy minds, strong bodies, and confidence within children.
 Through our dedication and commitment to our “HART’ principles of Honor –Attitude-Responsibility-Teamwork we continue to see our students rise to the highest levels of academic and athletic success.
 Including – Honor Roll, Honor Society, College Scholarships, National Team Members, International medalists, State, Regional and National Champions.
 Since 1996 we truly put our HART in everything we do.

 Meet the Owner